Drax-tor/Master---Details-APIs/README.md

 After this first step, create a folder for the app and copy the server.js file in it.
 Then use the command line to navigate in the dir; we need to install the npm modules used by the app:

-*npm install github --> library to connect to the github api
+-npm install github --> library to connect to the github api

-*npm install express --> web framework
+-npm install express --> web framework

-*npm install bluebird --> just to allow Promise
+-npm install bluebird --> just to allow Promise

-*npm install node-cache --> library with a simple use of a cache system
+-npm install node-cache --> library with a simple use of a cache system

 The app is now ready to start.
 Type node server.js to start the app.
 The app is bind on 127.0.0.1:8081